Elan456/fastquadtree/docs/runnables.md

 ## 2. Ball Pit
 - Spawn balls in a pit with physics-based collisions
 - Easily switch between brute force and quadtree collision detection to see the performance difference

+The ball pit demo shows how quadtrees offer massive performance improvements for collision detection.
+Rectangular queries are used to find potential collisions, and then precise circle-circle collision checks are performed.

 ```bash
 pip install -r interactive/requirements.txt